 If you do buy a wearable for sleep-tracking, make sure you pick one that's light and comfortable enough to keep on your wrist all night.
 There's no point buying one that's big and bulky, as you're simply not going to want to wear it.
-Bear in mind that fitness trackers are smaller and often more conformable to wear than smartwatches, so this might be a better bet, and use our fitness tracker reviews and smartwatch reviews to find a model that ticks the boxes.
+Bear in mind that fitness trackers are smaller and often more conformable to wear than smartwatches, so this might be a better bet, and use our and to find a model that ticks the boxes.

 A typical night's sleep follows the pattern below, cycling through Stages 1 to REM every 90-110 minutes, with REM cycles getting longer each time.

 We drift in and out of sleep, our eyes move slowly and our muscle activity slows down.
 We are easily woken up again.

 Stage 2 - also fairly light sleep

 Our bodies start preparing for deep sleep.
 Our eye movements, heart rate and brain waves slow down.
 Our body temperature drops.